matt-aya/Course_Project_Getting_and_Cleaning_Data/README.md

 The data linked represent data collected from the accelerometers from the Samsung Galaxy S smartphone.

 1st.
-Download and unzip the from here...
+Download and unzip the Original Data-files from here...

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip